 Thus, when faced with the reality of a substance abuse disorder, they are severely limited in their ability to comprehend some of the crucial insights and practices that are needed for recovery, such as honesty, humility, self-awareness, and self-care.
 Without proper support, education, and the investment and care of a dedicated staff, it can become increasingly difficult to learn about these things and commit them to practice

-How To Combat PICS And Seek Recovery
+How To Combat PICS And Find the Best Treatment Centers for You

 Contending with PICS will in fact make your recovery more intense, however it is not unattainable.
 It is crucial that those who suffer from PICS, PTSD, and substance abuse problems seek the support from physicians and staff that are trained in these areas; these individuals can help you develop coping skills and methods to reduce your risk for substance abuse and recidivism.
 If you do find yourself struggling with substance abuse after your release, entering into a recovery facility can help acclimate you to the tools, education, and confidence you need to succeed in finding wellness.

-Please Contact Us Today
+Please Contact Us Today for Recovery After Prison

 If you find that yourself or someone you know is struggling with symptoms of Post Incarceration Syndrome and substance abuse, or if you seek to become more informed about the options for recovery and rehabilitation programs, please contact us today at Vertava Health and speak with one of our trained and compassionate professionals.